benabed/clipy/README.md

 Parameter vectors fllowing the classical `clik` calling API and the new spectra and nuisance dictionnary pairs following the new API can be transformed into one another using the `normalize`  (from `clik` API to the new one) and `normalize_clik` (from the new API to the `clik` one) attribute of the clipy objects, as described [above](#New-features-of-clipy-objects).

+### Lensing likelihood

+Lensing likelihood works the same way as CMB likelihoods.
+However, the Cl arrays that have to be passed to the likelihood must of course also include the

 ## Example code